 There are two application deadlines for PROMOS scholarships each year:

-- For periods abroad commencing between July and December: 1 May –1 June
+- For periods abroad commencing between July and December: 1 May –1 July (extended due to the coronavirus pandemic)

 - For periods abroad commencing between January and June: 1 November–1 December